-I feel like we all need something to escape the feeling of groundhog day and help us get ready for the slow reopening of the world.
+I feel like we all need something to escape the feeling of groundhog day and help us prepare for the world’s slow reopening.
 How about a 30 day happiness challenge?

 I’m all for finding ways to keep my vibrations high while building new habits.
-It takes 21 days they say to build a new habit and there’s no better time to become a happier person than right now.
+It takes 21 days, they say, to build a new habit (or is it 66?)
+There’s no better time to become a happier person than right now.
 The habit we’re building?
 Learning to find joy in the everyday monotony.
 Learning to find joy, no matter what.

-All of us know someone that seems to be chirpy and happy despite dreary circumstances and I’m trying to be a little bit more like that person each day.
-All of us know someone who’s happy with very little material things.
+All of us know someone that seems to be chirpy and happy despite dreary circumstances.
+I’m trying to be a little bit more like that person each day.
+I bet you also know someone who’s happy with very little material things.
 Like my neighborhood gardener who is absolutely a morning person, cheerily waving to everyone as he cuts grass at 7 am.
 I would love to cultivate that kind of joy in my life.

-The sooner we learn to be happy in the present moment instead of believing that we have to have the big car, the dream house, the loving partner, then the quicker we’ll actually attract those things in our life just by being grateful for what we already have right now, we attract more things and circumstances to be grateful for.
+The sooner we learn to be happy in the present moment instead of believing that we have to have the big car, the dream house, and the loving partner first, then the quicker we’ll actually attract those things into our life.
+Just by being grateful for what we already have right now, we attract more things and circumstances to be grateful for.

 Life is a journey, not a destination, and we deserve to be happy every step of the way, despite any challenge that we may face.
-So let’s celebrate the now and cultivate more happy moments in our life by choosing to be happier each day.
+So let’s celebrate the now.
+Let’s cultivate more happy moments in our life by choosing to be happier each day.

 In this post you'll find:

 - 30 Day Happiness Challenge